sruthisrini/Python-scripts-/README.md

-# This project aims to understand the distribution of K562 and HepG2 Site-ID's binding length
+# Prediction of RNA binding proteins using Pytorch

 ## Bedtools
 * Bedtools is a fast, flexible toolset for genome arithmetic. <br>